EnvModellingGroup/hrds/docs/joss_paper.md

 be entirely contained within another raster.
 This may be resolved in future versions.
 The software assumes all rasters are using the same coordinate system and datum.

+![Fig. 1: Conceptual image demonstrating the blending of two data sets (coarse resolution - grey, high resolution: black) and the resultant data (light blue thick line).
+The buffer generated (red line) goes from zero at the edge of the high resolution dataset to 1.0 over the user-prescribed distance.
+The resulting data can then be calculated as a function of the buffer and the two datasets.](buffer_figure.png)

 This software solves a particular problem when using multiscale numerical models which use high resolution meshes: high resolution spatial data is required, but only for